Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Color appearance alone is not enough.
-Lace must meet performance standards.
+Color and appearance alone are not enough; lace must also meet performance standards.

 Common tests include: